 My main research areas are firmly within the realm of Bayesian statistics and Markov chain Monte Carlo methods.
-I’m generally interested in dynamic models as well as MCMC and other computing methods for dynamic models.
-I also have an interest in constructing priors for covariance matrices, though this is partially motivated by my interest in dynamic models.
-Finally, I’m also interested in applications of Bayesian statistics to time series problems and causal inference, particularly in economics, and applications to experimental economics.
+I’m generally interested in models for dependent data, especially time series, spatial, and spatial temporal models, as well as MCMC and other computing methods for these models.
+I also have an interest in constructing priors for covariance matrices, partially motivated by the sorts of models I’m interested in.
+Finally, I’m also interested in applications of Bayesian statistics to causal inference, particularly in economics.

-- [Under Review] Covariance Matrix Prior Distributions for Hierarchical Linear Models, Submitted to Proceedings of The Kansas State University Conference on Applied Statistics in Agriculture.
+- Bayesian Inference for a Covariance Matrix, Proceedings of the 26th Annual Kansas State University Conference on Applied Statistics in Agriculture.
 (Ignacio Alvarez-Castro, Matthew Simpson, and Jarad Niemi)

 Posters and Presentations